.jpg)

 “I’m in the Chase ecosystem.
 I’ve made two warranty claims with them and both experiences were awful.
 One was a purchase protection claim and the other an extended warranty claim.
 In both cases it has been absolute HELL getting the claims approved.
 They CLEARLY do everything in their power to deny the claim.”

-- An angry user on Reddit
+- An angry user shared on Reddit

 Credit card companies aren’t usually the ones managing product protection.
 They have warranty partners who take care of your repair/replacement needs.